discretegames/runmany/README.md

 # About

-I was driven to make RunMany by my desire to learn more programming languages combined with my annoyance that whenever I tried I would invariably have to make a whole new project for that language, or even switch IDEs.
+I was driven to make RunMany by my desire to learn more programming languages, combined with my annoyance that whenever I tried I would invariably have to make a whole new project for that language, or even switch IDEs.

 I plan to use it to practice solving code challenges in multiple languages from code challenge websites.